jhpyle/docassemble/_docs/interviews.md

 whether the household is low income.

 A [YAML] interview file is simply a text file consisting of "blocks" separated by `---`.
-For example, this [YAML] interview has four blocks:
+For example, this interview has four blocks:

 {% highlight yaml %}
 ---